A dedicated advocate in and out of the courtroom, Élisabeth takes a practical approach to clients’ disputes, keeping their business goals in mind.

-Throughout her career, Élisabeth has always willingly shared her knowledge, notably during presentations on class actions, commercial litigation, case law developments, medical liability and protection of minority rights.
+A team player, Élisabeth has always willingly shared her knowledge, notably during presentations on class actions, commercial litigation, case law developments, medical liability and protection of minority rights.

-In January 2019, Élisabeth received the McCarthy Tétrault “Inclusion Now” Award, in recognition of her exceptional commitment to promoting diversity, inclusion, the advancement of women and equality.
+In January 2019, Élisabeth received the McCarthy Tétrault “Inclusion Now” Award in recognition of her exceptional commitment to promoting diversity, inclusion, the advancement of women and equality.
 She participates in numerous community, volunteer and socio-professional activities within the gay community in Canada and around the world, in addition to regularly supporting access to justice through pro bono work.